Ski Slope Ratings Explained: Green, Blue, Black Diamond

 - Double Black Diamond: Experts Only

-These are the main ratings you will see at pretty much every ski area in the United States and Canada (ski resorts in Europe have a slightly different color-coded system).
+These are the main ski trail ratings you will see at pretty much every ski area in the United States and Canada (ski resorts in Europe have a slightly different color-coded system).

 So what do they mean?

-Casually referred to as “green runs” or just “greens” (but never “circles”), these are beginner runs that are great for those just getting the feel for being on snow.
-Sometimes you’ll hear people refer to the “Bunny Hill” or “Bunny Slope,” which usually means a specific area of the mountain (usually near the lodge or base area) that has the easiest runs and is specifically for beginners.
-But there are also green runs all over the mountain.
-Beginner skiers who have “graduated” from the bunny hill can venture to other areas of the mountain and find accessible runs that are usually wide (which makes for comfortable turning!), have a low slope angle (i.e. not steep), and are usually groomed (when a snow cat flattens the snow surface).
+Casually referred to as “green runs” or just “greens” (but never “circles”), these are beginner slopes that are great for those just getting the feel for being on snow.
+Sometimes you’ll hear people refer to the “Bunny Hill” or “Bunny Slope,” which usually means a specific area of the mountain (usually near the lodge or base area) that has the easiest runs and is specifically for young or novice skiers.
+But there are also green slopes all over the mountain.
+Beginner skiers who have graduated from the bunny hill can venture to other areas of the mountain and find accessible runs that are usually wide (which makes for comfortable turning!), have a low, easy slope angle (i.e. not steep), and are usually groomed (when a snow cat flattens the snow surface).

-Black Diamond aka Blacks (but never “diamonds”) are challenging runs for more advanced skiers who are more confident in their own skill level.
-These may be steep slopes that are groomed or ungroomed, and have obstacles such as rocks and trees.
+Black diamond aka blacks (but never “diamonds”) are challenging runs for more advanced skiers who are more confident in their own skill level.
+These may be slopes with a steep that are groomed or ungroomed and have obstacles such as rocks and trees.
 Confidently choosing your ski route and navigating a black requires skill and experience, but many blacks are still accessible to intermediate skiers who are up for a challenge and willing to take it slow.
-Certain ski areas that have high alpine bowls - terrain that is above treeline, wide open at the top and narrowing downwards - will rate the more mellow slopes of the bowl as black diamond, and reserve the more aggressive slopes in the same bowl for double black diamond status.
-That’s right - two different descents on the same slope can have two different ratings!
+Certain ski areas that have high alpine bowls—terrain that is above treeline, wide open at the top, and narrowing downwards—will rate the more mellow slopes of the bowl as black diamond, and reserve the more aggressive, expert slopes in the same bowl for double black diamond status.
+That’s right, two different descents on the same slope can have two different ratings!

-“Double-Blacks” are for expert skiers.
-These are often on the steepest, most challenging terrain in a ski area and are typically off-piste.
-In some cases, the majority of the run itself may not be any more challenging than a regular black, but it may have a short section that requires expert technique, such as a vertical drop or cornice (like in Corbet’s Couloir in Jackson Hole, Wyoming) to get onto the main slope, or a narrow “chute” between rocks or trees.
-Skiers who think they are ready for the challenge of a double-black should consider not just how the run looks as a whole, but how the most difficult section of the run looks.
+"Double-blacks” are for expert skiers.
+These expert runs are often on the steepest, most challenging terrain in a ski area and are typically off-piste.
+In some cases, the majority of the run itself may not be any more challenging than a regular black, but it may have a short section that requires expert technique, such as a vertical drop or cornice (like in Corbet’s Couloir in Jackson Hole, Wyoming) to get onto the main slope, or a narrow trail or “chute” between rocks or trees.
+Skiers who think they are ready for the challenge of a double black run should consider not just how the run looks as a whole, but how the most difficult section of the run looks.
 So maybe you can ski the main slope, but if you have to drop a cornice to get onto it and you don’t make the landing, are you going to go tumbling down the mountain?
 Double-blacks can be unpredictable, and what may look accessible from the chairlift almost always looks different when you’re standing on top looking down.

 Exceptions and Variations

 Sometimes, ski areas will select the easiest, most forgiving terrain on the mountain and give it a double-green circle.
-Just like a double black is extra challenging, a double-green is extra easy and a great beginner run.
+Just like a double black is extra challenging, a double green is extra easy and a great beginner run.
 If your ski area has any runs with this rating, these areas are typically where you will start if you are taking a first-time lesson.
 They may not even be accessed by a traditional chairlift, but rather a rope-tow or “magic carpet” (conveyer belt).

 Some ski areas have runs that have a combined rating of green/blue or blue/black.
 These can be confusing.
 Essentially, the ski area is trying to let skiers and snowboarders know that the run is in between two different ratings, and the trail difficulty can vary.

-Green/Blue Some days, a run might ski like a green, but other days, it may be more difficult if, for example, the snow conditions are more icy or more choppy or there is low visibility.
+Green/Blue Some days, a run might ski like a green, but other days, it may be more of an intermediate trail if, for example, the snow conditions are icier or more choppy or there is low visibility.
 Or perhaps, an easy run is slightly narrower than might be expected, and if it is a busy day on the slopes, the extra people create more of a challenge that makes it ski more like a blue trail.

-Blue/Black A Blue/Black run could be a slope that skis differently depending on the snow conditions, or one that has varied terrain for skiers of differing skill levels.
+Blue/Black A blue/black run could be a slope that skis differently depending on the snow conditions or one that has varied terrain for skiers of differing skill levels.
 For example, a run that has steep sections may still fall into blue territory when it is groomed or there is fresh powder, but if it becomes icy, it will require more skill and therefore will feel more like a black.
-On the other hand, a run that has variable steepness and amount of obstacles might be a Blue/Black as well.
-For the skier who wants the Black Diamond experience, they could choose the more challenging descent that brings them through a mogul field and a patch of trees, while the more intermediate skier can take an easier descent that avoids these features.
+On the other hand, a run that has variable steepness and amount of obstacles might be a blue/black as well.
+An "advanced intermediate" skier who likes to challenge themselves on black diamond trails could choose the more challenging descent that brings them through a mogul field and a patch of trees, while the more intermediate skier can take an easier descent that avoids these features.
 There are no set guidelines for combined runs and resorts will set these ratings at their own discretion.
 It can be a bit confusing to the unfamiliar, which is why these tend to be more rare ratings.

 Double-Black Extreme Terrain

-This is the real-deal don’t-say-we-didn’t-warn-you/skull-and-crossbones terrain.
+This is the real-deal, don’t-say-we-didn’t-warn-you, skull-and-crossbones terrain.
 These are typically designated by a double-black diamond icon with the letters “E” and “X” in the diamonds.
-If double-blacks are for experts only, Extreme Terrain is REALLY for experts only.
+If double black diamond runs are for experts only, extreme terrain is REALLY for experts only.
 Seriously.

 Just because you can get there by riding a lift does not mean it’s safe.
-These runs often feature very steep slope gradients, narrow couloirs (a narrow chute usually between two rocks), cliffs, unmarked rocks and trees, and no-fall-zones (areas where a fall could mean a tumble over a cliff), not to mention other hazards such as avalanches.
-While ski areas do take steps to mitigate avalanche risk and only open avalanche-prone slopes when they deem appropriate, snowpack can be unpredictable and avalanches do happen, and do cause fatalities at ski areas.
-Don’t take the risks of skiing Extreme Terrain lightly.
+These runs often feature very steep gradients and terrain, narrow couloirs (a narrow chute usually between two rocks), cliffs, unmarked rocks and trees, and no-fall-zones (areas where a fall could mean a tumble over a cliff), not to mention other hazards such as avalanches.
+While ski areas do take steps to mitigate avalanche risk and only open avalanche-prone slopes when they deem appropriate, snowpack can be unpredictable and a slide can happen and cause fatalities at the ski area.
+Don’t take the risks of skiing extreme terrain lightly.

-The orange oval icon designates freestyle terrain, and is typically reserved for terrain parks and halfpipes.
-These are the man-made features where skiers and snowboarders can test their skills on engineered jumps, rails, boxes, and pipes.
+The orange oval icon designates freestyle terrain, and is typically reserved for terrain parks and half-pipes.
+These are the man-made features where skiers and snowboarders can test their skills and perform tricks on engineered jumps, rails, boxes, and pipes.

 So keep an eye out for the ski trail signs at the start of each trail for the difficulty ratings of each ski slope!
 But keep in mind, there is no standardization in deciding which rating to apply to any given slope.
-Each resort rates its own terrain, and one area’s blues may feel more like a different area’s blacks and vice versa.
+Each North American resort rates its own terrain, and one area’s blue slopes may feel more like a different area’s black slope and vice versa.
 Some regions of the continent are just steeper in general than others, so you may experience some geographical differences as well that are relative to their terrain.

-When talking with your ski or snowboard expert, let them know which types of runs you generally prefer to spend most your day on.
-If you’re a confident Blue-skier and have tried a Double-Black once and made it out alive, let us know!
+When talking with your Ski or Snowboard Expert, let them know which types of runs you generally prefer to spend most of your day on.
+If you’re a confident blue skier and have tried a double-black once and made it out alive, let us know!
 We want to help you get on the gear that will fit your current experience level, but if you are looking for equipment to grow into as you progress to more and more terrain, we can help you with that as well!